rvernica/docker-library/scidb/README.md

 # Usage

-When started, the images intended for the final user, use an [`ENTRYPOINT`](https://docs.docker.com/engine/reference/builder/#/entrypoint) script to start SSH, PostgreSQL, SciDB, and Shim.
+When started, the images intended for the end user, use an [`ENTRYPOINT`](https://docs.docker.com/engine/reference/builder/#/entrypoint) script to start SSH, PostgreSQL, SciDB, and Shim.
 As a final command the entrypoint script tails the SciDB log.
-For example:
+For example to start a base container and redirect its output to the console, use:

 ```bash
 > docker run --tty rvernica/scidb:15.12